 Ingredient traceability is paving the way to the future of beauty, and brands are seeing it as an opportunity to build stronger relationships with consumers.
 Here’s how they are going about it.

-Tracing Ingredient Sources: Products Aren’t Sustainable Without It
+Products Aren’t Sustainable Without Tracing Ingredient Sources

 According to Lorraine Dallmeier, a biologist, Chartered Environmentalist, and CEO of organic cosmetic formulation school Formula Botanica, the first pillar of sustainability in beauty is the need to look at ingredient provenance.
 “Every beauty brand should know exactly where their ingredients came from if they are truly serious about sustainability,” says Dallmeier.
 Without this visibility, brands don’t know how ingredients were grown, harvested, processed, treated or shipped.
 In fact, not knowing could mean the difference between creating a beauty product that is sustainable and creating a beauty product that causes harm.